Sierra-Alpha/desert/readme.md

 to get a feel for how you could customise it and use it as your own.

-First you'll need to install [Docker](https://docs.docker.com/get-docker/), once you've done that you can run the container by using the command:
+First you'll need to install [Docker](https://docs.docker.com/get-docker/), once you've done that you can run the container by using the command (note if you want to easily access your host files see the [matapihi configuration section](#matapihi)):

 ```shell
 docker run -d -p 22000:22 --name matapihi sierraalpha/matapihi:0.1.2